bcgov/design-system/components/link/README.md

 * External link icon included if link opens a new window or tab
 * Descriptive language for writing links.
 [Learn more about descriptive links](https://accessibility.oregonstate.edu/descriptivelinks)

+As read using ChromeVox

+> > "This is an example of a link to access your application, internal link."

+> > "Here is another example of a link to apply, internal link."

+> > "Link, internal link."

 ### Colour Contrast
 * Contrast ratios are at least 7:1 for link text